thegrreat1/Simpledork/README.md

 # Simpledork
-Simple python google dork tool - Preventing google captcha
+Simple python google dork tool - Preventing google captcha ** To prevent CAPTCHA use a longer sleeptime between each search

 ***********************************************************
 Simpledork requires python google and fakeuseragent lib to be installed <br />